emiago/gophone/README.md

 <img src="images/g2.png" width="150" height="150" alt="SIPGO">

-**GOPHONE** is single binary CLI SIP Softphone written in GO and powered by [sipgo](https://github.com/emiago/sipgo) and [sipgox](https://github.com/emiago/sipgox)
+**GOPHONE** is single binary CLI SIP Softphone written in GO and powered by [sipgox](https://github.com/emiago/sipgox) and [sipgo](https://github.com/emiago/sipgo)

 <p></p>

 ```bash
 gophone dial -media=audio sip:alice@sip.dev.server:5060
 ```
+NOT Open Source,

-Most of code is on libraries mentioned with exception for some some audio processing and media setup.
+but most of code is on libraries mentioned with exception for some some audio processing and media setup.
+This also shows power of this libs.
-It is mainly developed for automated testing purpose and minimal logging for understanding call state.
+It is mainly developed for simple automated testing purpose.

-Any feature/bug or supporting this is open for discussing.
+Any feature/bug or supporting this is open for discussion, but for now development time/focus is more on libraries.

 ### Cross Platform builds:
 - [x] Linux amd64